 - 1. Students must arrive to school ready and on time. - 2.
-Students should only clock in and out for themselves using their student code provided during enrollment.
-If students are not able to clock in or out notify your instructor. - 3.
+For online attendance students should only log in and out for themselves using their student code provided during enrollment.
+If students are not able to log in, they must notify the school.
+For in-person attendance, students must only sign in for themselves on the attendance sheets that are kept with instructors. - 3.
 In case of illness or emergency students are responsible to contact the school on or before your schedule hours (818)280-4898 - 4.
 Students are required to be in class during schedule contract hours.
 Students should be in uniform; all students should wear black pants, white or black closed shoes for safety reasons.
 Cosmetology & Barbering Black Lab Coat, Manicuring Blue Lab Coat and Esthetician White Lab Coat - 5.
 Hygiene is a must make sure your hair and/or make -up is done prior to arriving to school. - 6.
-School starts at 9:00am Monday through Friday make sure you arrive early in order to benefit from the theory program.
-Students who clock in after 9:15am will be consider late and may be asked to return at 11:00am for the practical portion. - All students are required to take a 15 minute break from 10:30am to 10:45am Fulltime Students must take lunch from 2:00 pm to 2:30pm and their final 15 minutes break from 3:30 pm to 3:45pm without exceptions. - 8.
+School starts at 10:00am Tuesday through Thursday; make sure you arrive early in order to benefit from the theory program.
+Students who clock in after 10:15am will be considered late and may be asked to return at 11:30am during lunch break. - 7.
+All students are required to take a 30 minute break from 11:30am to 12:00pm. - 8.
 Student must inform Instructor in charge prior to clocking in or leaving the school premise. - 9.
 No student may clock in or out for another student.
 This rule is strictly enforced. - 10.
 The school building and parking lot is a smoke-free environment.
 No smoking at any time. - 11.
 No gum chewing is allowed in school during school hours. - 12.
 No visitors are permitted in the classroom or student lounge area unless approved by the Instructor in Charge. - 13.
 School business phones may not be used for personal calls.
 If you have an emergency calls please notify your instructor. - 14.
 No cell phone, texting, or phone calls are allowed in any class or during any school sessions. - 15.
 Sanitation, disinfection, and personal hygiene are extremely important and required at all times. - 16.
 Students must have their work area clean from cluster and debris at all times. - 17.
 Each student must complete a minimum of 1/2-hour of sanitation daily.
 All kits must be in a sanitized condition at the end of each day. - 18.
 All students serving the public must be courteous and pleasant.
 If difficulty arises, please call an instructor "students may not refuse clients" it is extremely important that you get hands on training in a real life salon setting. - 19.
 No student may leave a patron during any chemical service, if an emergency arises please notify the instructor on floor. - 20.
 Students are not allowed to receive service without prior approval from your instructor. - 21.
 Students receiving personal service will be charged a lab fee. - 22.
 Students are responsible for their personal belongings and school materials. - 23.
 All students are expected to maintain an average grade of a 70% or better in theory and practical subjects - 24.
 Students must use only School products. - 25.
 Students must comply with School policy and State rules and regulations. - 26.
 Assignments, practical or theory may be made up only for excused absences with office or instructor approval. - 27.
 Students must notify the office immediately of any personal information change example, phone number, residence address, legal name change.